mpaulacaldas/notes/R/cr-erum2018.md

 ### Not all that _Shiny_ by default

 Mikolaj Olszewski and Mateusz Otmianowski presented a Shiny app that they created for Pearson, one of the world's largest learning companies.
-Their app served as a platform where different stakeholders could monitor and interact with the content and KPIs comming from hundreds of MOOCs and books.
+Their app served as a platform where different stakeholders could monitor and interact with the content and KPIs coming from hundreds of MOOCs and books.

-In my opinion, this was one of the best Shiny presentations because it managed to explain the business logic of the app, the technical and design challanges that they faced and the lessons they learned along the way.
+In my opinion, this was one of the best Shiny presentations because it managed to explain the business logic of the app, the technical and design challenges that they faced and the lessons they learned along the way.

 This app took __over 6 months__ to develop.
-This is a good benchmark to keep in mind for apps that are important in _scale_ and that will need _maintainance_ in the future.
+This is a good benchmark to keep in mind for apps that are important in _scale_ and that will need _maintenance_ in the future.

 You can watch their presentation [here on YouTube](https://www.youtube.com/watch?v=3u2r0lUdr7E).